vainiovesa/markov-decision-process/README.md

 where $G_t$ is the expected return for the taken action at step $t$, $\gamma$ is a discount factor such that $0\le\gamma\le1$, and $r_t$ is the reward for the taken action.

-These values are then stored in the agent's memory for building an optimal state-action policy.
+These values are then stored in the agent's memory (representing the action-value function) for building an optimal policy.

 ### Instructions
 Clone the repository and install dependencies